METHAMPHETAMINE AND AMPHETAMINE

 Classification: CNS Stimulant, Sympathomimetic Amines

 Background: Methamphetamine and amphetamine belong to a group of structurally related drugs called sympathomimetic amines (SMAs) that are central nervous system stimulants.
 Amphetamine was first synthesized in 1887 and has been used clinically since 1935.
-Currently the only approved uses are for the treatment of narcolepsy and attention deficit hyperactivity disorder (ADHD).
 Methamphetamine was first synthesized in 1919 and has been used clinically since 1930.
-Currently the only approved uses for methamphetamine are for the treatment of ADHD, morbid obesity and narcolepsy.
 Both amphetamine and methamphetamine exist as two enantiomeric forms (optical isomers) each: d and l.
 The d-enantiomer has considerably more CNS stimulant activity compared to the l-enantiomer.
 The l-enantiomer has decongestant properties and is a component of Vick’s Inhaler.
-Both methamphetamine and amphetamine have high abuse, dependence and addiction potential.
+Both methamphetamine and amphetamine are Schedule II controlled substances and have high abuse, dependence and addiction potential.

 Mode(s) of Use: Can be taken orally, snorted, smoked or injected

-The elimination of amphetamine and methamphetamine is pH dependent; alkaline urine (increased pH) results in reduced excretion rate and acidic urine (decreased pH) increases elimination rate.
+The elimination of methamphetamine is pH dependent; alkaline urine (increased pH) results in reduced excretion rate and acidic urine (decreased pH) increases elimination rate.

 chemical structure of methamphetamine